bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/02_App_Development/01_Java/01_Programming_model.rst

    -  **@Constraints:** The user can specify the capabilities that a resource must have in order to run a method.
-For example, in a cloud execution the COMPSs runtime creates a VM that fulfils the specified requirements in order to perform the execution.
+For example, in a cloud execution the COMPSs runtime creates a VM that fulfills the specified requirements in order to perform the execution.
 A full description of the supported constraints can be found in :numref:`supported_constraints`.